 What Does Each Part Do?

 A GPS receiver uses a network of space satellites to determine the latitude and longitude of a vehicle (the location points on an imaginary grid over the entire surface of Earth).
 In some cases, a GPS tracker will use different types of GPS technology to determine a vehicle’s location.

 Several countries around the world operate their own GPS networks.
-The United States Global Positioning System has been in use for almost 30 years.
-However, it has competition from several other countries.
-GLONASS is a GPS system operation by Russia.
-While it doesn’t offer the same level of accuracy as the United States GPS system, it can still be a great tool for increased coverage.
+For example, the United States Global Positioning System has been in use for almost 30 years.
+However, it has competition from several other countries, such as GLONASS, a GPS system operated by Russia.
+Whilst it doesn’t offer the same level of accuracy as the United States GPS system, it can still be a great tool for increased coverage.

 In addition, Europe is currently building it’s Galileo positioning system which is the only navigation system managed by civil authorities as opposed to the military.
 While this system is still under construction, it will offer accuracy up to a few feet.
 China also has a GPS navigation system called BeiDou which has 35 satellites currently in orbit, four more than GPS and eleven more than GLONASS.

 After determining the latitude and longitude of a vehicle, GPS vehicle trackers transmit location information to a specialised on-board computer.
 This computer will then store or transmit that data via a cellular signal and through a digital storage device.
 This will allow a fleet vehicle’s location to be monitored in real-time.

 All of these components are stored inside a small box which is fitted inside the vehicle to keep them secure and prevent tampering.
 A look inside a vehicle tracking device helps you to understand the equipment you’re working with, and the accuracy of it.
-By using these clever devices, you can reduce risks, costs and gain control of your fleet from wherever you are.
+By using these clever devices, you can reduce accident risks, fuel costs and gain control of your fleet from wherever you are.